sridgr8/jenkinsReport/README.md

 # jenkinsReport
-Project to take the console log of a jenkins job and display it in a browser in an comprehensible manner.
+Project to take the console log of a jenkins job and display it in a browser in a comprehensible manner.